rebeccalislgold/Chatty-App/README.md

 =====================

 ChattyApp allows users to communicate with each other in real-time.
+Users may enter their name which is then displayed next to their message posts, or go by "Anonymous".
+Each user is assigned a random colour when connected.
+The user's name in each message post is then displayed in their associated colour.

-It is built using React as well as modern Node tools including Webpack and Babel.
+ChattyApp is built using React as well as modern Node tools including Webpack and Babel.

 ## Final Product